Altinn/designsystem-styleguide/components/06-navigasjon/10-hurtignavigasjon.md

 - title: Standard
   description:
   styleModifier:
-  includeClassification: atoms
+  includeClassification: molecules
-  includeCategory: 02-lenker
+  includeCategory: 02-navigasjon
-  includeName: 80-hurtignavigasjon-navbar
+  includeName: 20-hurtignavigasjon

   usage:
   - title: When to use